NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

     parallel_stereo AS15-M-1134.cub AS15-M-1135.cub run_adjust/run \
       --bundle-adjust-prefix run_ba/run

-This should be followed, as before, by creation of an DEM and a triangulation error image.
+This should be followed, as before, by creation of a DEM and a triangulation error image.

 A comparison of the results given these two ways of doing stereo is shown in :numref:`asp-ba-example`.